“We are going to get our little chickens next week so suppose I'll be busier than ever. Did you get your clothes, popcorn and mute O.K.?

 While the Augusta Hatchery was a small operation by modern standards, my grandparents’ connection to it was part of a trend toward greater specialization in livestock production and a decline in the self-sufficiency of farms.
 The local hatchery could monitor its breeding program more precisely to increase egg production in its birds.
 In addition, Gene Schofield of the Augusta Hatchery, regularly visited my grandparents’ farm to supervise conditions in their brooding house and prescribe remedies for sick chickens.
 This was a step away from more traditional farming, where chickens simply reproduced on the farm.

 Chicken raising and people’s relationship with chickens have changed radically in the seven decades since my grandmother got those chicks from the hatchery.
 Lots of Americans, including myself, see problems with the transformation of poultry production in the postwar years: declining animal welfare, declining human health from increased meat consumption, loss of the efficiencies that come from combining animal and plant production, a basic loss of knowledge of where our food comes from.
 But my father never expressed any regret about these trends which meant he probably never had to clean out a chicken house or slaughter a chicken after he left the farm.
+Like most Americans, he welcomed these changes.

 Before they were hidden away in factory farms, chickens were much more present in Americans’ daily lives.
 Most country kids and many urban kids in 1940s knew from an early age the details of raising, caring for, and slaughtering chickens.
 With chickens close at hand, people consumed more eggs.
 Americans ate about 310 eggs per person per year in 1942 and only about 240 eggs in recent years.
 Chicken meat, however, was more a by-product of egg production than a primary goal.
 It was a way to get rid of birds that did not produce eggs: roosters and older hens.
 Before the factory farming revolution and marketing success of products like Chicken McNuggets, Americans ate about a fifth as much chicken meat as they do today: 15 pounds of poultry meat a year in 1942 vs. 73 pounds by 2007.